FlorianWetschoreck/AI2hackalong/README.md

 omniidl -bpython ShoppingCart.idl

-As a next step, we compile the JAVA client as follows:
+As a next step, we implement the methods in the JAVA server skeleton.
+We can then compile the JAVA server as follows:

 javac ShoppingCartServer.java